masikol/barapost/README.md

 of work of "prober-v1-12c.py", builds an indexed local database which consists of downloaded sequences, and continues aligning with "BLAST+" toolkit in order to save time.

-Program processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.
+script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.

 "barapost-v3-5b.py" writes it's results in the same TSV file as "prober-v1-12c.py" does.

-FASTQ files processed by this program are meant to be sorted afterwards by 'fastQA_sorted.py'.
+FASTQ files processed by this script are meant to be sorted afterwards by 'fastQA_sorted.py'.

 `BLAST+` toolkit (including blastn, makeblastdb and makembindex) can be downloaded [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download);